15 May 2023

 Hi everyone, Welcome to Ella's Editorial

 I am Ella and I have NF1.
-I am writing this editorial so young people with NF and those without it would have a better understanding of the condition.
-In our teens life is hard anyway as our bodies are changing and hormones affect our moods, but having an incurable and unpredictable condition as well is so much harder to deal with.
+I am writing this editorial, so young people with NF and those without it, will have a better understanding of the condition.
+In our teens' and young adults’, life is hard anyway, as our bodies are changing and hormones affect our moods.
+In addition, having an incurable and unpredictable condition makes it so much harder to deal with.
 I’m sure I’m not the only one to feel quite sad and depressed by it all.

 Feel free to comment or ask questions on my posts:

 In September, I attended the 2023 edition of the NF Academy, organised by NF Patients Europe, and held in Lisbon, Portugal.

 The Academy lasts for a week, and is an educational programme for young adults with NF.
 19 young adults from all over Europe participated and received a diploma as NF Ambassadors.

 During the week, NF experts talk about various issues such as mental health, patient advocacy, and rare disease management in Europe.
 Together with Portuguese partner Organisation Associação Portuguesa de Neurofibromatose, NF Patients Europe help the NF Ambassadors to work together on a better future for NF patients.

 After sleeping for most of the previous night I woke up in the Seminario Torre D'Agulla Casais.
 The breakfast was not the best, literally bread and fruit on repeat; so I went to the local supermarket's bakery to fill me up until lunchtime, Portuguese local food is quite amazing.